-Revocation requests shall be made as soon as reasonably practicable, but not more than 24 hours after detecting the loss or compromise of the Private Key.
+Revocation requests will be made as soon as reasonably practicable, but not more than 24 hours after detecting the loss or compromise of the Private Key.

-4.9.5 Time Within Which CA Must Process the Revocation Request
+4.9.5 Time Within Which CA Must Process the Revocation Reguest

-TrustFactory SSL Issuing CA shall begin investigating Certificate Problem Reports within twenty-four (24) hours of receipt of the report, and decide whether revocation or other appropriate action is warranted based on at least the following criteria:
+TrustFactory SSL Issuing CA will begin investigating Certificate Problem Reports within twenty-four (24) hours of receipt of the report, and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.